Protecting critical infrastructure: the role of a new cybersecurity standard

 In both cases, systems are often controlled electronically, even automatically, and they’re networked.
 One approach often used to protect critical infrastructure is separating it from the internet.

-“Once you’re separated, it’s very hard for an attacker to manipulate what’s inside,” says Ronald Prins, founder of the cybersecurity firm Hunt & Hackett.
+“Once you’re separated, it’s very hard for an attacker to manipulate what’s inside,” says Ronald Prins, Dutch cybersecurity expert and founder of Hunt & Hackett.
 “But that’s where the supply chain attack comes in.”

 The way criminals gain access to networks that have been isolated for security, such as factories and water systems, is through hardware used within those networks.
 In a factory, for example, there may be cameras running.
 They have drivers and firmware updates you can download from the vendor’s website.
 Hackers can manipulate these and send a virus into the network.
 “So even if you're separated from the internet, you still need to be very careful,” Ronald says.